Disciplinary meetings - appealing against disciplinary action

 What can you appeal against?

-- Challenge the way the disciplinary action was taken against you.
-For example, if your employer did not follow their own disciplinary policy or the Acas Code of Practice.
+- how your employer took disciplinary action against you - for example, if they didn’t follow their own disciplinary policy or the Acas Code of Practice

-- Challenge the evidence on which your employer based their decision.
-For example, if they believed something to be true without evidence or without enough evidence to support it.
+- the evidence your employer used to make their decision - for example, if they believed something to be true without evidence or without enough evidence to support it

-- Challenge the decision your employer took.
-For example, if they have acted differently in the past in similar cases or the disciplinary action they're proposing is too harsh.
+- the decision your employer made - for example, if they have acted differently in the past in similar cases or the disciplinary action they're proposing is too harsh